zlatsic/ZlatSic.github.io/docs/readme.md

 actionLink: /portfolio/
 heroText: null
 features:
-- title: SCADA backend
+- title: Python development
   details: |
-    Implementation of SCADA backends and middleware.
-Primarily in Python at the moment.
+    Senior-level knowledge of Python, mostly focusing on asyncio, but with some level of knowledge of web frameworks.
 - title: Machine learning
   details: |
-    Application of machine learning knowledge to SCADA-related problems using tools like sklearn or tensorflow.
+    Application of machine learning to SCADA-related problems using tools like sklearn or tensorflow.
-- title: SCADA frontend
+- title: Tech lead
   details: |
-    Skillset for single-page application development.
+    Planning and distribution of technical assignments in a team of programmers.
 ---

 Welcome to my site!
 My name is Zlatan Sičanica and I am a software developer